 Harling Through The Summer Night

-The ghillie rowed to the top of the beat in the low Summer water levels and put out each of the 3 baits on a short line behind the boat.
-As he was harling slowly on the oars down through the pools he told me that the big 'cannibal' trout would be on the feed at some point between now and 4am and that they would only do so for 30 minutes before their feeding frenzy would cease for the night.
+The ghillie rowed to the top of the beat in the low Summer water levels and put out each of the 3 baits on short lines behind the boat.
+As he was harling slowly on the oars across and down through the pools he told me that the big 'cannibal' trout would be on the feed at some point between now and 4am and that they would only do so for 30 minutes before their feeding frenzy would cease for the night.
 I was completely intrigued and sat there wondering what on earth I was going to be witnessing.

 Cannibal Trout Feeding Patterns

-After a couple of hours of no action other than having to pick some of the Summer weed that appears in the Tay off a few of the baits I started questioning what on earth we were doing out in the darkness but the ghillie maintained we were getting closer to the action and I was to be patient.
+After a couple of hours of no action other than having to pick some of the light Summer weed that appears in the Tay off a few of the baits I started questioning what on earth we were doing out in the darkness but the ghillie maintained we were getting closer to the action and I was to be patient.
 At approx 3am in the morning after nearly 4 hours of complete 'nothingness' one of the salmon rods buckled round.
 The fish was horsed in by the under ghillie to the spot light of the torch at the side of the boat before being netted but before that fish could be lifted aboard one of the other rods had gone too!

 Explosive Big Trout Action